Disturbance 2026 Education Program

 • sensory experience

-Youth Art Show Installation
+Youth Art Installation + Public Experience

 The current installation vision includes:

-• a large ecological web made from yarn and species drawings
+• ecological webs and species drawings

-• soundscapes created collaboratively by students
+• soundscapes created with students

 Visitors will move through ecological phases exploring: